Block learning

 You’ll still experience a wide range of teaching, such as lectures, seminars, workshops and practical sessions - depending on your course.
 Assessments will be scheduled during the block and may be spread out or take place at the end of the block.

-Our block learning model doesn’t reduce your total learning hours.
-Instead, it structures your learning into a more focused, three-day timetable.
 You'll get the same amount of teaching as a traditional model, but in a condensed and flexible format.
-You'll also have full access to our facilities and learning support services during your studies.
+You'll also have full access to our facilities and learning support services throughout your studies, including evenings and weekends.

 All assessments are completed within the block and scheduled on the same days that your teaching take place.
 This means you won't need to come in on extra days just for assessments.
 Depending on the module, assessments may happen continuously or scheduled at specific points during the block.